Movable Heritage & Museums

 Museums have been an integral part of UNESCO's programmes since its constitution, as centres for conservation, study and reflection on world's heritage and culture.

 The UNESCO Office in Moscow develops and implements activities aimed at strengthening professional networks and partnerships between museums of the cluster countries by:

 - Introducing new ICTs in the museum sphere

 - Conducting training aimed at enhancing the knowledge and competencies of museum personnel in the sphere of museum management

-With a view to develop the museum sphere in cluster countries the UNESCO Office in Moscow takes part in a number of joint projects:
+With a view to develop the museum sphere in cluster countries, the UNESCO Office in Moscow has implemented a number of joint projects:

 - The project “A Russian Museum: The Virtual Branch” was initiated by the State Russian Museum in cooperation with the UNESCO Moscow Office and aims to develop a network of the informational and educational museum centres with the use of new ICTs in the cluster countries.
 The project promotes a complex development of the museums and educational institutions and their integration into the common cultural space.
 In 2008 with the support of the UNESCO Moscow Office the Center for Information and Education “The Russian Museum: the Virtual Branch” was opened in Baku (Azerbaijan): http://www.museumcenter.az/static/17/lang.en